 SELECT * FROM performance_schema.tp_thread_state;

-If you do not load all the monitoring tables, some or all MySQL Enterprise Monitor thread pool graphs will be empty.
+If you do not load all the monitoring tables, some or all MySQL Enterprise Monitor thread pool graphs may be empty.

 Several system variables are related to the thread pool.
 The

 thread_handlingsystem variable has a value of

 loaded-dynamicallywhen the server successfully loads the thread pool plugin.